 Migraine can cause severe, recurrent, and potentially disabling headaches that typically last from 4–72 hours.
+Symptoms may also include fatigue, impaired vision, and dizziness.

 Many people associate migraine episodes with feelings of nausea, heightened sensitivity to light and sound, and occasionally skin and muscle sensitivity.